protontypes/open-sustainable-technology/README.md

 ## Guideline
+> For technology to be truly sustainable, everyone must have access to it and be able to adapt it to their needs.
+As climate change is a globally emerging challenge, protontypes is starting the unique attempt to map all open sustainable technology in one list.

 ### Energy Supply
 Global energy supply is a central basis for human life.
 The following aspects should be the focus of attention in order to ensure global scalability: